captain-discord/captain/docs/docs/intro/get-captain.md

 Cons:

 * You have to rely on someone's upkeep of the bot;
-* You can't change your guild's configuration when you want (this may change in the future);
 * You have to actually find someone who will let you use their instance

 ## Summary

 All in all, if you have the technical skill required, it is better to run your own.
-However, if you don't have the skill and really need the bot, you can contact me in the [official Discord server](https://discord.gg/pWraGYX) and I will arrange for you to use the official instance.
+However, if you don't have the skill and really need the bot, you can contact me in the [official Discord server](https://discord.gg/EBFhZYY) and I will arrange for you to use the official instance.